gwenshap/kafka-streams-wordcount/README.md

 To run this example:

-0. Build the project with "mvn package", this will generate an uber-jar with the streams app and all its dependencies.
+0. Build the project with `mvn package`, this will generate an uber-jar with the streams app and all its dependencies.
 1. Create a wordcount-input topic:

     `bin/kafka-topics.sh --zookeeper localhost:2181 --create --topic wordcount-input --partitions 1 --replication-factor 1`